nashio/browse-movies-backbone-marionette-es6/README.md

-Navigate through a list of movies using backbone marionette, es6 &amp; brunch.
+Navigate through a list of movies from the Movie Database API.
+Uses backbone marionette, es6 modules and brunch.

-Data fetched from 'The Movie Database' API

 install managers